-The next funding period for the award is from May 1, 2016 to April 30, 2017.
-Award recipients will be reimbursed for expenses with submission of appropriate receipts to the Vice Provost for Research and Dean of Graduate Studies.
+The next funding period for the scholarship is from May 1, 2017 to April 30, 2018.
+Recipients will be reimbursed for expenses with submission of appropriate receipts to the Vice Provost for Research and Dean of Graduate Studies.
 Details of this process are provided in the Funding Guidelines.
-If desired, the funds from the award can support a portion of a larger project.
+If desired, the funds from the scholarship can support a portion of a larger project.
 If this is the case, the proposal should carefully delineate the portion of the larger project that can be completed during the funding period.

 Each form below is provided in writable PDF format.
 This format allows you to complete and sign forms electronically, thus saving you time when seeking out faculty signatures.
 Please submit these forms electronically to Anita Brown at email@example.com by 5:00 PM on March 9, 2017.